ethangriffith2004/musescore-auto-opener/README.md

     - Right-click on any `.mcsz` file and choose "Get Info".
     - Under "Open with:", select `MuseScore Auto-Opener.app`.
     - Click "Change All".
+4. The app will take over automatically whenever a `.mcsz` file is opened.

 ### File Integrity